Board voting on superintendent departure after teacher shot

-The Newport News School Board has posted an agenda for a special meeting on Wednesday saying it will vote on a separation agreement and severance package for Superintendent George Parker III.
+On Tuesday, the Newport News School Board posted an agenda for a special meeting on Wednesday, saying it will vote on a separation agreement and severance package for Superintendent George Parker III.
 The board is also scheduled to vote on a new interim superintendent.

 Parker has been sharply criticized by parents and teachers who have called for his resignation or firing.